georust/rinex/README.md

 * `epochs` are unique, we only have one set of data per epoch
 * `sv` is tied to an epoch, therefore a previous set of data for that particular vehicule is stored at another epoch

+## Data payload

+Data payload are described in the specific documentation pages down below, for each supported RINEX files.
+In any case, they are encapsulated in the `ComplexEnum` enum, which wraps:

+* "f32": unscaled float value
+* "f64": unscaled double precision
+* "str": raw string value
+* "u8": 8 bit value

+Refer to the `ComplexEnum` API and following detailed examples.

 ## Navigation Data